Vertical wind tunnel: Types

 Outdoor vertical wind tunnels can either be portable or stationary.
 Portable vertical wind tunnels are often used in movies and demonstrations, and are often rented for large events such as conventions and state fairs.
 Portable units offer a dramatic effect for the flying person and the spectators, because there are no walls around the flight area.
 These vertical wind tunnels allow people to fly with a full or partial outdoor/sky view.
 Outdoor vertical wind tunnels may also have walls or netting around the wind column, to keep beginner tunnel flyers from falling out of the tunnel.

 Stationary indoor vertical wind tunnels include recirculating and non-recirculating types.
 Non-recirculating vertical wind tunnels usually suck air through inlets near the bottom of the building, through the bodyflight area, and exhaust through the top of the building.
 Recirculating wind tunnels form an aerodynamic loop with turning vanes, similar to a scientific wind tunnel, but using a vertical loop with a bodyflight chamber within a vertical part of the loop.
 Recirculating wind tunnels are usually built in climates that are too cold for non-recirculating wind tunnels.
 The airflow of an indoor vertical wind tunnel is usually smoother and more controlled than that of an outdoor unit.
 Indoor tunnels are more temperature-controllable, so they are operated year-round even in cold climates.

 Various propellers and fan types can be used as the mechanism to move air through a vertical wind tunnel.
 Motors can either be diesel-powered or electric-powered, and typically provide a vertical column of air between 6 and 16 feet wide.
 A control unit allows for air speed adjustment by a controller in constant view of the flyers.
 Wind speed can be adjusted at many vertical wind tunnels, usually between 130 and 300 km/h (80 and 185 mph, or 35 and 80 m/s), to accommodate the abilities of an individual and to compensate for variable body drag during advanced acrobatics.

 Safety and market appeal

 Indoor skydiving also appeals to the mass market audience that are afraid of heights, since in a vertical wind tunnel, one only floats a few meters above trampoline-type netting.
 Indoor vertical wind tunnels contain the person within a chamber through the use of walls.
 While wind tunnel flying is considered a low impact activity, it does exert some strain on the flier's back, neck, and shoulders.
 Therefore, people with shoulder dislocations or back/neck problems should check with a doctor first.
 While actual skydiving out of an aircraft is subject to age limitations which vary from country to country, and even from state to state in the US, bodyflying has no set lower or upper limits.

 Competitions

-A number of competitions based on indoor skydiving have emerged, such as the FAI World Cup of Indoor Skydiving and the Windoor Wind Games.
+A number of competitions based on indoor skydiving have emerged, such as the FAI World Cup of Indoor Skydiving, the Windoor Wind Games, Australian Nationals, Polish Nationals, and the US National Championships.